 This is an AIDS-infected T-cell of a human.
 Each of those little round things is an HIV virion that can infect a new human.
 Basically, this virus uses our T-cells as factories to make copies of itself.
 HIV is a pandemic spread worldwide.
 It's increasing in frequency in a lot of places and it's a big concern to everybody.
 But, it's not going to be the one that gets us because HIV acts too slowly, it lets us live several years while it passes itself on to new hosts.
-HIV is no good, it is too slow to control human populations.
+HIV works too slowly to control human populations.